synthels/manifest/USAGE.md

 sysroot: path/to/sysroot
 ```

 This will work just fine and the sysroot will be created if it doesn't already exist.
-If you wan multiple nested subdirectories within the sysroot, you can also pass a list of paths.
+If you need multiple nested subdirectories within the sysroot, you can also pass a list of paths.

 ```yaml
 sysroot: